JustEmzy101/JustEmzy101/README.md

 ---

-⚡ *“Data is the new oil, but only if refined into insights.”*
+⚡ *“Data is a silent killer so keep an eye on it”*